Saskatchewan Highway 102

-Highway 102 is a provincial highway in the Canadian province of Saskatchewan.
+Highway 102 is a provincial highway in Saskatchewan, Canada.
 It runs from Highway 2 at La Ronge and Lac La Ronge Provincial Park to Southend, at Reindeer Lake.
 The entire route is within the Northern Saskatchewan Administration District.
 The highway is about 221 km long, the majority of which is gravel surface.
 The CanAm Highway comprises Saskatchewan Highways 35, 39, 6, 3, 2, and 102.